 Preparing for Your Newborn Portrait

-As soon as your baby has been fed and burped, I will then start preparing him/her for their session.
-I try to keep outfit/swaddle changes to a minimum (usually no more than two or three) because as soon as the blankets/outfits come off, the baby can startle and it can be difficult to get them to go back to sleep.
-From experience, babies who have been asleep prior to their arrival at the studio are unfortunately the babies who are more difficult to pose and we have to exert more time and effort to try and get them to go back to sleep.
-That alone can take up to an hour or more and unfortunately it does count against your session time.
+Try to keep your baby awake as much as possible during the car ride to the session.
+From my experience, babies who have been asleep for a long period of time prior to their arrival at the studio are unfortunately the babies who are more difficult to pose.
+If babies are wide awake during the session then we have to exert more time and effort to try and get them to go back to sleep.
+That alone can take up to an hour or more and unfortunately, it does count against your session time.

 It may sound crazy, but if you are able to, please hold off on feeding your baby for 2 hours prior to your appointment.
 Once you arrive at the studio you will be given a chance to feed your baby and to change his/her diaper before we get started.
 It’s best when babies can start the session feeling full, satisfied and comfortable.
 I understand that the timing of feedings can be sporadic, so no worries if you have to feed your baby prior to arriving to the studio.
 If your baby becomes hungry during the session we can certainly stop for a short snack break if needed!

 I highly recommend that if you are solely breastfeeding that you pump ahead of time and bottle feed your milk during the session, if at all possible.
 There are some mothers who have to breastfeed their babies for up to an hour or more and unfortunately that does delay the session quite a bit.
 Stopping to nurse/feed does count against your overall session time.

 If you are feeding with formula, please be sure to bring more than enough to ensure that you don’t run out.
 You’d be surprised… I’ve seen it happen time and time again where babies want to eat more frequently during the session.
 It wouldn't be good if we ran out of formula before the session was over!